-An application involving a property with a historic element built 75 years prior to application shall be referred to the Milton Historical Commission in conjunction with application to the Planning Board.
-The Milton Historical Commission may offer findings and recommendations that are advisory to the Planning Board.
+An application involving a property with a historic structure shall be referred to and reviewed by the Milton Historic Commission, the Milton Historic Commission will offer findings that are advisory to the Planning Board.

 The application shall also include professional studies calculating the impacts of the development on town services, on parking in the Milton Village business district and adjacent streets, on traffic in the town, on existing nearby businesses, and on future business development.